-- An ECL allowance is required to be recognised on financial assets that are measured either on an amortised cost basis or fair value through other comprehensive income (OCI) basis, as well as lease receivables, loan commitments and financial guarantee contracts. - IFRS 9 requires impairments to be recognised on an expected loss basis - In addition, financial assets must be assessed for significant increase in credit risk (SIICR) compared to when the loans were first originated, prior to the loan reaching 30 days past due arrear status. - IFRS 9 requires forward looking information to be considered when calculating ECL. - For off-balance sheet loan commitments and financial guarantees, ECL must now be recognised whereas previously no impairments were held for these instruments.
+- An ECL allowance is required to be recognised on financial assets that are measured either on an amortised cost basis or fair value through other comprehensive income (OCI) basis, as well as lease receivables, loan commitments and financial guarantee contracts. - IFRS 9 requires impairments to be recognised on an expected loss basis. - In addition, financial assets must be assessed for significant increase in credit risk (SIICR) compared to when the loans were first originated, prior to the loan reaching 30 days past due arrear status. - IFRS 9 requires forward looking information to be considered when calculating ECL. - For off-balance sheet loan commitments and financial guarantees, ECL is now recognised whereas prior to IFRS 9 adoption no impairments were held for these instruments.

-Table 11: Total Credit Exposures at fair value as at 31 December 2020
+Table 12: Total Credit Exposures at fair value as at 31 December 2022